manudev0004/ui-wot/packages/components/README.md

 ## Services

-The services module is built on top of Node-Wot broswer bundle and provides utilities for WoT integration, component management and TD connections.
+The services module is built on top of node-wot broswer bundle and provides utilities for WoT integration, component management and TD connections.
 For comprehensive documentation, usage patterns, and examples, see the **[Services Documentation](../../docs/components/services.md)**.

 ### Core Services Overview

 #### `initializeWot()`

-Initializes the WoT runtime using the Node-WoT browser bundle.
+Initializes the WoT runtime using the node-wot browser bundle.
 Must be called before using any WoT features.

 ```javascript
 import { initializeWot } from '@thingweb/ui-wot-components/services';